Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 {{< /expand >}}

 ## What is this game about?

 Eternal Descent is a Single player First-person shooter which tasks the player with a simple goal:

-Survive the onslaught of enemies long enough to defeat the Catalyst and unlock the path to the next level.
+Survive the onslaught of enemies long enough to defeat the [Catalyst](./#the-catalyst) and unlock the path to the next level.

 ---

 The game will be built with quick-restarts in mind.
 The player will die in one hit and mistakes from the player will unlikely be forgiven.
 (Enemies must have predictable patterns that the player can learn.
 The player should **always** feel like their deaths are due to mistakes on their part and not something unfair the game did.)
 The game will be tuned to be more difficult than average and feature an online leaderboard powered by Steamworks

 ---
+Until the Catalyst is defeated, it will shoot out portals that new enemies spawn from.
+Increasing in intensity overtime.
+The player will have to race against the clock to progress.
 Enemies will spawn in waves which the player will need to deal with before the next wave spawns, enemies from previous waves will stay in the arena if they are not dealt with in time so the player will have to continuously stay on top of clearing enemies or risk being overwhelmed.

 ---